How U.S. government shutdown ripples across nation

 They arrived at work on Tuesday to a memo instructing them to freeze all legal cases and close the office.

-"The ripple effect of this one thing is hurting everybody," said Eaton, 39, a legal assistant, who has so far constricted her spending and canceled an annual vacation.
+"The ripple effect of this one thing is hurting everybody," said Eaton, 39, a legal assistant, who has so far constricted her spending and cancelled an annual vacation.

 She worries unemployment benefits could be delayed because federal funding that covers processing costs in the Washington state office have been halted.
 The state unemployment office said it was covering this shortage by dipping into its own limited funds, which could run out in a few weeks.